Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Understanding challenges in fast readout

-While readout speed directly governs QEC cycle time, its influence is far broader—impacting lattice preparation, code startup, and system utilization efficiency.
+Readout speed directly governs QEC cycle time, its influence is far broader—impacting lattice preparation, code startup, and system utilization efficiency.
 Fast readout is not just a lever for shorter execution times; it is a key enabler for practical, reliable, and reconfigurable fault-tolerant quantum computing on neutral atom platforms.
+In this work, we explore the advantages of employing machine learning to improve the accuracy and speed of measuring atomic qubits.